 If you want to explore the Islands, Island Hopping is the best way to go about it!
 The Bahamas are known for pristine aqua waters and white sandy beaches, start in Nassau – the most populous of the Bahamian islands, then head to Eleuthera, home to a plethora of gorgeous pink sandy beaches and if you swim with pigs, visit the award-winning Major Cay Beach.

-Alternatively, you can plan a trip to the Bahamas.
-The nation relies heavily on tourism and this is a great way to help the country to recover and rebuild through tourism.
 When in the Bahamas stay in small boutique hotels and Airbnb, eat at local restaurants and shop at the small markets.

 Junkanoo – The Huge New Year’s Eve celebration in the Bahamas